camballe/vidscript/README.md

 # VidScript

-AI-powered CLI tool that transforms video content into intelligent, structured notes and scripts.
+AI-powered CLI tool that transforms video content into intelligent, structured notes.

 ## Overview

 VidScript is a powerful command line tool that processes video files or YouTube videos and generates well-structured notes using AI.
-It extracts audio, transcribes speech, and leverages advanced AI models to organize content into coherent notes and scripts.
+It extracts audio, transcribes speech, and leverages advanced AI models to organize content into coherent notes.
 Built with TypeScript and modern AI technologies, it offers a seamless experience for content creators, students, and professionals.

 ## Features